I’m glad to introduce you to the activities and products I offer around 3D printing (FDM) and more.

 I had great days at FormNext!
 Saw many known but also new faces.
 I’m really glad I could be there this year and was able to get in touch with people and their spirit around additive manufacturing.

 Thank you for the great conversations at your booths!

 New plugin: CATIA plugin

-Finally, I managed to turn my old draft of an CATIA plugin into a final plugin.
+Finally, I managed to turn my old draft of a CATIA plugin into a fully working plugin.
 It provides support for CATIA part files.
-If you have a macro, which is able to turn assemblies (so called CATIA products) into STL files, I would be glad to merge this macro into a plugin.
+If you have a macro, which is able to turn assemblies (so-called CATIA products) into STL files, I would be glad to merge this macro into a plugin.

 Enjoy using the new plugin and improve your work!